Musician and Songwriter

 came on all the street lights went out for an hour.
 Meantime on TV, a

-zillionaire business tycoon (looks a bit like Sid James) is telling the world that "those who
+zillionaire business tycoon (yes Jonathan, he does look like Sid James) is telling the world that "those who

 soar like eagles attract hunters".
 Confucius say?
 No, I don't think